damohammed/task1/Extratasks/README.md

 <h3>Task 1</h3>
-At first I have created yml file which is required for creating jobs
+At first I have created a yml file which is required for creating jobs

 <h3>Task 2</h3>
-The first reqiorement was to print all the files and directories in my repository so, git ls-tree --full-tree -r --name-only will work for this
+The first requirement was to print all the files and directories in my repository so, git ls-tree --full-tree -r --name-only will work for this

 <h3>Task 3</h3>
 Next task is to print the content of my log file, so very simple with cat command.